 Also known as Health Maintenance Organization, HMO plans are similar to insurance co-ops; certain physicians and other healthcare providers band together under a particular insurance company.
 They then offer fixed rates to people that are insured through this insurance company.

-It is easier to stay with your preferred doctor in a PPO.
-You should know, though, that if your physician is not a member of your PPO, you will have to either pay for any treatment, in whole, from your personal income, or you may have to pay the difference between your provider’s charges and the PPO’s set price for the same visit to a member provider.
+It is easier to stay with your preferred doctor in a PPO, but if your physician is not a member of your PPO, you will have to either pay for any treatment in whole from your personal income, or you may have to pay the difference between your provider’s charges and the PPO’s set price for the same visit to a member provider.